 Sticking To New Year Healthy Eating Objectives.
 Hello everyone, I hope you are well.
 In today’s post, I will be sharing a guest post from Dr Bunmi.
 Dr Bunmi Aboaba is a Food Addiction Coach and Author of Craving Freedom.
-Dr Bunmi will be sharing five things to do on how to set New Year eating goals that you can actually stick to.
-This includes setting your intention, Smart goals, Discovering your triggers and much more if you know anyone looking to start a new healthy eating plan this new year and needs some support.
-Two of the most common New Year goals are losing weight (44%) and improving diet (41%) (Source: Statista 2020) but around 25% (Source: YouGov 2021) of us fail to keep our resolutions.
+Dr Bunmi will be sharing five things to do to set New Year eating goals that you can stick to.
+This includes developing your intention, Smart goals, Discovering your triggers and much more if you know anyone looking to start a new healthy eating plan this new year and needs some support.
+Two of the most common New Year goals are losing weight (44%) and improving diet (41%) (Source: Statista 2020), but around 25% (Source: YouGov 2021) of us fail to keep our resolutions.
 So, what can you do to ensure you stick to your New Year eating goals?

 Sticking To New Year Healthy Eating Objectives

 In 2019, a general study found that losing weight and improving fitness were the most popular resolutions.
 The top three solutions of that year were based on health and included: